Skip to content

 U.S. Naval Base Setting an Environmental Standard

-One of the largest Navy Lighting retrofits has recently been completed at two sites.
-Port Hueneme and Port Mugu replaced 1,178 lighting fixtures with Lighting Science LED fixtures.
-(Relumination is proud to offer Lighting Science products to our customers) The retrofit is saving the Navy nearly $60,000 each year in electricity costs alone.
+Two sites recently completed one of the most extensive Navy Lighting retrofits.
+Port Hueneme and Port Mugu replaced 1,178 lighting fixtures with Lighting Science LED fixtures (Relumination is proud to offer Lighting Science products to our customers).
+The retrofit saves the Navy nearly $60,000 annually in electricity costs alone.